MawKKe/audiobook-split-ffmpeg/README.md

 Copyright 2018 Markus Holmström (MawKKe)

 The works under this repository are licenced under Apache License 2.0.
-See file `LICENCE` for more information.
+See file `LICENSE` for more information.

 # Contributing